 “An ounce of prevention is worth a pound of cure.”

-- Benjamin Franklin
+~ Benjamin Franklin

-Three main points to remember in regards to staying healthy and safe in the wilderness:
+There are three main points to remember in regards to staying healthy and safe in the wilderness:

 Always be conscious of changes in the weather, terrain and your own physical and mental state.

 Adapt to the conditions you are facing.
 Forecasts aren’t always correct and Mother Nature does not have a copy of your itinerary.
 Better to finish the hike a little late, than to potentially put yourself at serious risk.

 The same principle applies to your own well being.
 Learn to differentiate between reasonable levels of discomfort and serious pain which may lead to debilitating injury.
 Your own experiences will ultimately be your best teacher.